paphachanok/push_swap/README.md

 	tiny_sort_3(a);

-	// ❹  : push back to stack A
+	// ❹  : Push all nodes back to stack A set_target_node_b(a, b);
-	set_target_node_b(a, b);
 	move_into_a(a, b);